Chapter 13 Bankruptcy

 What Happens If I Can’t Make Payments?

 A lot can happen over the course of 5 years.
 You can fall ill.
 Your job could downsize.
 Your hours at work may be reduced.
 That doesn’t necessarily mean that you’re out of the plan or you’re found in default of your Chapter 13 bankruptcy obligations.
 In many cases, you’ll be able to modify the plan.
-This includes reducing the amount paid to unsecured debts.
+This includes reducing the amount paid to unsecured debts or skipping some payments.

 If you fall ill or there is some other hardship, the court may agree to discharge your debt entirely.